sanger-archive/lims-core/showoff/core-2012-06-11/main/01_slide.md

 # New LIMS Core
 ##  Set of gems, core of the new LIMS.

-* Contains the business logic, domain specific.
+* Contains the business model, domain specific code.
 * Interface for different persistence layers.
-* Organized in component.
+* Organized in components.
 * No web/GUI *knowledge*.

 ### Needs to be embedded in a server/application.